alijrizvi/analytics_ml_simulation_models/README.md

 This freelance project, mainly exploratory in nature, focused on using mathematical modeling and machine learning techniques to simulate and predict match outcomes in the sports of football (soccer) and basketball.

-## Tools & Methodology
+## Tools Used & Methodology
-In addition to the AI-Augmented Data Analytics and Machine Learning skills utilized, concepts covered and utilized include Gaussian Distribution, Poisson Distribution, Correlation Analysis, etc.
+In addition to the AI-Augmented Data Analytics and Machine Learning skills utilized, concepts covered and utilized include Gaussian Distribution, Poisson Distribution, Correlation Analysis, etc. Work, including visualizations, was performed mainly in Python with a Poisson model also implemented in Microsoft Excel.
 Using a holistically meticulous and structured approach to obtaining, transforming, and then using data for insights and forecasts, cutting-edge Data Science methodology was applied.

 ## Visualization